Nilhcem/nilhcem.github.io/_posts/2017-03-13-android-tensorflow-classifier.md

 ### 5. Test the trained AI

 We have installed the new AI model.
-Now, we can deploy the project on an Android device, and have fun detecting objects from our new retrained AI:
+Now, we can deploy the project on an Android device, and have fun detecting objects using our new retrained AI:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WXvw8OxZoXQ" frameborder="0" allowfullscreen></iframe>{: .center-image }
 <br><br>